evanslm/TWIS/README.md

-# Transcriptome Wide Interaction Study
+# TWIS: Transcriptome Wide Interaction Study
 **Code and scripts to run TWIS**

 The method and steps are described in https://doi.org/10.1101/2022.08.16.504187